 It’s understandable that many people have a “go-to” place to pump petrol, either as a function of convenience or some unknown brand loyalty.
 But there is a significant cost saving involved if you are armed with the right credit card.
 With fuel costs easily amounting between $300-500 a month, a difference of 14% and 21% total savings does add up.

-As you might have seen in our previous article on the cheapest place to get petrol in Singapore, we also mentioned that credit card savings do change from time to time, so if you’re really looking for a card that maximizes total savings, the clear winner is The American Express® Platinum Card.
+As you might have seen in our article on the best credit cards for petrol in Singapore, we also mentioned that credit card savings do change from time to time, so if you’re really looking for a card that maximizes total savings, the clear winner is The American Express® Platinum Card.
 With a total saving that amounts to 21% at SPC Stations, this is the Card to have if you want to save big on petrol.
 The card, however, isn’t solely a petrol card, and actually offers a bunch of mindblowing dining savings, which we covered previously as well.
 If you’re interested, you can easily apply for the card here.